 Museums have been keen adopters of social media platforms, with institutions like MoMA, Guggenheim and Tate attracting millions of followers.

 Even smaller museums are attracting large audiences on social media.
-In April 2018, the Museum of Rural Life in Berkshire, UK shared a picture of a really big sheep with the line ‘Look at this absolute unit’, this was liked by over 112,000 people and shared by over 25,000.
+For example, the Museum of Rural Life in England shared a picture of a really big sheep with the line ‘Look at this absolute unit’, this was liked by over 112,000 people and shared by over 25,000.

-This also translated into growth in real world visitors to the Museum of Rural Life with a 47% increase in 2018.
+This also translated into growth in real world visitors to the Museum of Rural Life with a 47% increase.

 While most museums are now on these social networks, not many have the success of the Museum of Rural Life, with many seeing it as little more than a channel through which to post promotions, and in doing so missing the ‘social’ in social media.

 Social media should be to see it as another tool with which to accomplish your museums mission.

 For many this means sharing a passion for art, history or science.
 Social media is the perfect platform to communicate this passion and to tell stories in a way that will resonate with your audiences.

 Take the Tate galleries in the England as an example.

 Their mission is to promote public understanding and enjoyment of British, modern and contemporary art.